Buck Rogers

 Accessories: Two Floor Plastic Command Center Playset, Radar Screens, Control Console, Crew Chairs, Railing, Cardboard Landing Pad

 Notes: This Star Fighter Command Center Playset was the only playset released for the 3.75 Inch line, and it was made up of vacuum-formed plastic.
 This made the set very flimsy and subject to tearing.
 All computer consoles and chairs were made of the same flimsy plastic material, so you can understand that a complete boxed version of this particular set is very hard to find on the secondary market, and will command top dollar due to very limited production numbers.
+In all the Command Center came with a two level deck with radar screens and railings, Cut-Out landing and launching pad, and a Landing Control Console.

 Buck Rogers (1979-1980): 3.75 Inch Vehicles / Accessories